 The Ministry of Communications declared its intention to provide an incentive for Bezeq to implement the wholesale market by reducing the regulations requiring Bezeq to maintain a "structural separation" between its fixed-line and its TV services and other telecommunications operations.
-The MoC has also declared its intention to promote the removal of corporate separation in the Bezeq group and to publish a hearing in 2017 suggesting removal of the structural separation in the Bezeq group.
 See "Item 3D.1c If the structural separation provisions (which apply to Bezeq and HOT) are not enforced or are removed before we have established ourselves in the fixed-line and TV markets, this would adversely affect our business and results of operations."

 In August 2013, the Israel Broadband Company (IBC), was granted licenses after winning the tender published by the State of Israel for the election of a minority shareholder in the Israel Electric Corporation telecommunication project.
 IBC introduced a new business model which enables it to reach the retail market through the services of ISPs.
 IBC has launched a web portal in which it offers ISP services to end users.
 ISPs which reach agreements with IBC are listed on the web portal.
-Currently only niche ISPs have reached agreements with IBC.
+IBC is currently controlled by Cellcom.
+See "Item 4B.9b Competitors in Fixed-line Services- Israel Broadband Company (IBC)".